Cathy347Le/made-from-scratch/README.md

 - Create Pages folder and Add Home component which will list out all the products
 - Make sure Homecontent plumbling is setup and displays the product names
-- Create a product component
+- Create a product component and display in a bootstrap card